 The C-Band Transition Plan in the US

-The FCC’s balanced approach will ensure that C-band spectrum is available quickly without disrupting critical video and audio services.
+The FCC’s balanced approach ensured that C-band spectrum became available quickly without disrupting critical video and audio services.

-SES is proud to help put America to work by procuring from businesses across the U.S. the services and equipment needed for the C-band transition.
+SES was proud to help put America to work by procuring from businesses across the U.S. the services and equipment needed for the C-band transition.

-To deliver on the clearing milestones set out in the FCC’s Report & Order, SES is filtering tens of thousands of earth station antennas throughout the United States to prevent interference from new 5G services.
-SES is also launching five new satellites to provide the necessary capacity for our existing customers.
+Delivering on the clearing milestones set out in the FCC’s Report & Order, SES has filtered tens of thousands of earth station antennas throughout the United States to prevent interference from new 5G services.
+SES launched five new satellites to provide the necessary capacity to maintain services for our existing customers.